geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	- Tai Zecirevic

-22. Run the following command to display the number of license units that have been consumed:  <br/>

-	‎**Get-MsolAccountSku**

-23. Repeat steps 20-22 for the **Manufacturing** security group.
+16. Repeat steps 14-15 for the **Manufacturing** security group.
 In the **Manufacturing** group, you added the following members, each of which you should see in the list of group members:

 	- Bernardo Rutter